ferthelet/phase-1-filtering-arrays/README.md

 ## Learning Goals

-- Explain the concept of filtering an array
+- Explain the concept of filtering an array.
-- Build our own version of JavaScript's `Array.prototype.filter()` method
+- Build our own version of JavaScript's `Array.prototype.filter()` method.
 - Define what makes a function _pure_ and explain why _pure functions_ are often preferable to _impure functions_
 - Use `Array.prototype.filter()`